-You know that old dog of yours that just does nuthin’?
+You know Clifford, that old chocolate labrador of yours, that just does nuthin’?
 When he was younger, he was a lot of fun, but now all he does is sleep, sleep, sleep.
 Feel loyal to that dog?
 Why?
 What has he done for you lately?

 If you’re an animal lover, as I am, you certainly scoff at that idea: “He’s been a good, loyal friend and a valued member of our family.
 I’ll be loyal to the end.”